Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 2. By bus

-Bus 600 drives along the coast while 602 takes the inland route while bus.
-The latter is ideal if you plan to combine your trip to Monaco with a stop in Èze-Village.
+Bus 600 drives along the coast, while 602 takes the inland route.
+The latter is ideal if you plan to combine your trip to Monaco with a stop in Èze Village.

-Pros are the scenic experience, the low cost of €2.10 one-way, the fact that you’ll hop off right in the heart of Monaco, and the possibility of an Èze-Village add-on.
+Pros are the scenic experience, the low cost of €2.10 one-way, the fact that you’ll hop off right in the heart of Monaco, and the possibility of exploring Èze Village as an add-on.

 One con is that the bus stops in Nice, both near the Port, may not be located near your accommodation in Nice.
 To tackle that, opt for a hotel closer to Port Lympia, like Palais Ségurane Boutique Hotel, Mama Shelter Nice, or Nice Pam Hotel.
 Another disadvantage is that the bus ride takes a bit longer than the train.